Sensitive or Classified Information in Theses

 All theses must be published in the SFU online repository.

-In some instances a portion of students' thesis or dissertation research might involve sensitive, proprietary, controlled, or classified information.
-Although some results might need to be summarized in a separate embargoed document, a completely embargoed thesis or dissertation conflicts with scholarly values of peer review and promotion of knowledge and should be avoided.
+In some instances a portion of students' thesis or research might involve sensitive, proprietary, controlled, or classified information.
+Although some results might need to be summarized in a separate embargoed document, a completely embargoed thesis or project conflicts with scholarly values of peer review and promotion of knowledge and should be avoided.

 A pre-publication review should be conducted with the supervisor as early as is prudent to avoid the need for restrictions on publication, including acceptable separation of restricted findings into a separate embargoed document.

 Before writing the first draft of your thesis, project or extended essay, consult the SFU Library's guide to preparing and submitting your thesis.
 These Library resources will save you much time in formatting and revisions:

 SFU-SGSC Guidelines for use of a Proofreader in Theses

 While the student is ultimately responsible for writing quality and the thesis presentation, the use of a proofreader is acceptable for a thesis or dissertation and the proofreader must be acknowledged in the thesis, either on the acknowledgement page or at the end of a project or extended essay.

 A student’s use of a proofreader should be discussed with the senior supervisor and written approval to use a proofreader must be obtained from the senior supervisor.

 Proofreading is defined as the correction of errors in spelling, grammar and sentence construction, referencing, and punctuation, and may include identifying passages that lack clarity or are poorly written.
 The proofreader must ‘track the changes’ and make liberal use of comment boxes in any electronic versions of the thesis.